A Small Grey Box Filled With Joy

 Sequenced, recorded, and mixed entirely on the Teenage Engineering OP-1 synthesizer.
 Additional grime/sparkle added after the fact in Ozone.

-posted by Sokka shot first (4 comments total) 2 users marked this as a favorite
+posted by Sokka shot first (3 comments total)

 I listened to this on repeat for about half an hour while I was trying to finish a rather mundane task at work, and it was great.
 The transitions worked fine to my ears - nothing sounded out of place and I liked that the varying sections kept things interesting.
 The section around 2 and a half minutes in, with the wavy-sounding background pitches, sounds like a conflict of the story that gets resolved.